General Education for Students and Faculty

 The student must successfully complete all other approved academic courses according to the grading standard that the student’s college determines.

 ONU's general education plan from 2011-16 was based on seven learning outcomes.
-Beginning in 2016-17, ONU's general education plan has ten learning outcomes.
-This new plan requires students to complete ten courses plus the capstone sequence.
-The writing seminar, transition experience, and the seminar course are part of these requirements.
+Beginning in 2016-17, ONU's general education plan has 10 learning outcomes.
+This new plan requires students to complete 10 courses plus the capstone sequence.
+The writing seminar, transition experience and the seminar course are part of these requirements.
 General Education assessment will be completed by the faculty instructors of gen ed courses instead of using an electronic portfolio like Taskstream.

-Students who begin their studies at ONU in 2016-17 will be on the new general education plan automatically.
+Students who began their studies at ONU in 2016-17 are on the new general education plan automatically.
 Students who began their studies at ONU prior to 2016-17 will be transitioned to the new general education plan as described in the document below.

 Students are encouraged to view the personalized general education plan requirements in Degreeworks and to work with a faculty advisor if they have any questions.
-Gen ed questions can also be directed to Dr. Hurtig, email@example.com
+Gen ed questions can also be directed to Dr. Hurtig at firstname.lastname@example.org.

 Lehr Memorial Building Room 106